leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 AND     0000 0000 1101 0010 = 0xD2 = 210
 ```

-In our virtual machine, we'll implement the decode step by defining an implementation of `Instruction` that defines a `decode` method that returns the appropriate `Instruction` variant.
+In our virtual machine, we implement the decode step by giving an implementation of `Instruction` that defines a `decode` method that returns the appropriate `Instruction` variant.
 If we are not able to decode the instruction, then we'll use the generic `Return` type to return the variant `Err` with an informative message.
-Otherwise, it just returns success `Ok` and its value.
+Otherwise, it just returns `Ok` and its value.

 ```rust
 impl Instruction {